MCT-master/mct-master.github.io/_posts_draft/2019-02-22-TouchTheAlien.md

 <script src="tuna.js"></script>
  ```

 Each FX node had similar layout, and examples were found online.
 Each node the FX of choice is declared, and then each has parameters that are used for each, different depending on the FX (threshold for compression, feedback for delay etc.).
 The code below shows the options for the chorus – rate, delay, feedback and bypass.
 The aim for these FX is to have a simple user friendly use of multiple FX in one action – so the parameters of the FX were generally modest and not too intense.
 This is due to the fact that the synth design creates crazy sounds already – the ethos of the FX addition to the project was to sweeten the sound (the FM function messes it up enough already!).
+Here are some <a href="https://github.com/Theodeus/tuna/wiki/Node-examples" target="_blank">Tuna.js examples</a> used.

 ```javascript
 document.querySelector("#button1").addEventListener('click', function() {
   var tuna = Tuna(context);